VISARUN stamp

 Ivan Neudalimo working on the K67 kiosk wall

 Ivan Pezikov, working as #neudalimo, is a poet and artist who writes his own poems into public space as graffiti.
-He studied Applied Computer Science at the Geodetic Faculty of MIIGAiK, Moscow State University of Geodesy and Cartography, and has taken part in poetry readings, competitions, the Homecoming immersive art exhibition in Yerevan, and the Film Text Laboratory at Kinoproba Film Festival.
+His practice connects poetry readings, public interventions, the Homecoming immersive art exhibition in Yerevan, and the Film Text Laboratory at Kinoproba Film Festival.

 VRChat development